Kulinarya’s theme for the month of June 2010 is INIHAW (Pinoy Bbq/Grill).

 *used AUS Measuring Cups & Spoons

-1. Cut the pork belly into thin slices (1/2 cm in thickness).
-Combine the last 5 ingredients together and stir till sugar is dissolved.
+~ Cut the pork belly into thin slices (1/2 cm in thickness).
+In a small jug or bowl, combine the last 5 ingredients together and stir till sugar is dissolved.

-2. Pour the marinade over the pork slices, making sure the meat is well coated.
+~ Pour the marinade over the pork slices and using your hands, massage the marinade into your meat making sure it is well coated.

 - When I prepped my pork skins, I filleted out the fat and leave just the skin.
 I boiled the pork skins in water, peppercorns, salt and bay leaf for about 1 1/2 hours.
 Drain and let it cool in room temperature, I lay the skins flat between sheets of cling wrap and let it firm up in the fridge.
 I then cut them up into rectangle shapes and skewer about 5 pieces in a 7 inch bamboo stick (ps. discharge the cling wrap sheets!).
 You can freeze them skewered already and will separate from each other when you tap the container firmly on your kitchen bench.
 You can grill them straight from the freezer.